 This driver exposes most device parameters in some way.
 Some LED parameters are not exposed as preferences because they can instead be handled with the

 setLED() command.
 For example, with buttons/LEDs 1-4, a

 setLED() command with a level of 0 will set that LED to off (or "always off" per the documentation description).
 This is different from the Hubitat driver, where this is a preference only, so the LEDs can now be turned on and off by commands--and apps--and not just manually via preferences.
+(Actually, looks like Hubitat's can do that now, so either I mis-remembered or it was added.)
 Using the

 setLED() command with a non-zero level (and color) will also keep the LED always on.
 I think the Zooz docs mean that options besides "always on" or "always off" for these LEDs sync the state with that of an associated device, but I do not use Z-Wave Association or have any way to configure that in this driver, nor is it my intent to use the device for this purpose (I was aiming for hub-controlled LED indicators you can use to show whatever status you want and scene/button events you can use for any purpose).

 Now, for the button events: to get all 5 taps for each of the 5 buttons exposed as "standard" button events in Hubitat, there are 25 possible button numbers.
 Singe taps, holds, and releases are the typical buttons 1-5 pushed, held, and released.
 Multi-taps add 5 per additional tap to the "base" button number, giving possible events that look like this:

 As usual, this is community code (and not supported by either Hubitat or Zooz), so exercise the usual care.
 Zooz also still considers this a "beta" device, so it's possible some things may change and the driver may need to be adjusted in the future.
 I'll try my best to keep up.
 Let me know if you use it and have any thoughts!